kkalpaxis/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+A token is used to authenticate a user.
+A token allows a user to access a protected page without having to type in credentials every time.

 - [ ] What steps can you take in your web apps to keep your data secure?
+You can scan your servers frequently and make sure that all tokens used are encrypted.
+That way, someone observing the token can't decipher what it means.
+Only the servers can de-crypt and get the necessary information from it.

 - [ ] Describe how web servers work.
+A person's browser sends a request to the server.
+The server checks to see if the person sending the request is allowed to access the site.
+If authenticated, the server sends back the web page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+PUT can be mapped to the C for "Create" and the U for "updating" in CRUD.
+GET can be mapped to the R for "Read".
+POST can be mapped to the C and U of CRUD.
+DELETE can be mapped tot he D for "delete".

 ## Project Set Up